Swedish intervention in the Thirty Years' War: The Elbe

 Tilly, upon receiving the news from Pappenheim, advanced his army south to meet the Swedes.
 They took up their position at Wolmirstedt, (totaling 27,000 men) north of Magdeburg, and sent out 3 regiments of cavalry to observe what was happening at Werben.
 The king, by calling in further reinforcements from his lieutenants to the east and north, was able to assemble 16,000 men.

 The king personally was at Arneburg.
 He opted to concentrate his cavalry here.
 After sending out a party to reconnoitre the enemies position; he moved his forces up on the night of 1 August.
 Before reaching a place called Burgstall he divided the 4,000 man force into three columns.
 The first column; under the rheingrave was ordered to attack Burgstall; the second column was to attack Angern; the king marched with the third column, which was in between the two other forces and was marching towards Rheindorf.

 The Rheingrave's attack was successful, and he managed to take Burgstall and seize all of the baggage.
 The column led by the king reached Rheindorf to find that Tilly had received news of the two other engagements and prepared his army and got it into line.
 Despite the fact that there were only 300 men on hand with the king, the king lead a charge right into the regiment and smashed it.
 At one point, the king had driven his horse into the action and was surrounded.
 His life was saved by a loyal captain.

 Tilly opted to retreat at this point, and moved his army south back to Tangermünde.
 Horn subsequently arrived with 9,000 reinforcements to Rathenow, which caused Tilly, for fear of being taken in flank, to move his army back to Wolmirstedt.
 Between 5 and 8 August, the day on which Tilly retreated, he had lost 6,000 men, in addition to desertions that took place after the defeat at Rheindorf.

 The consequences of Tilly's resounding victory at Magdeburg had been nullified.
 He had not seized on the moment and taken advantage of his victory to drive the Swedish back into their German held possessions.
 None of the territorial losses that had been sustained by the Catholic League and the Habsburgs and been compensated.
-Despite the strategic drawback and moral consequences that the Swedes faced with the fall Magdeburg, they had increased their grip on Germany and had achieved one of their primary objectives, securing the southern Baltic coast.
+Despite the strategic drawback and morale consequences that the Swedes faced with the fall Magdeburg, they had increased their grip on Germany and had achieved one of their primary objectives, securing the southern Baltic coast.